billywkim/Air_Travel_Analysis/README.md

 We will explore multiple datasets of flight information and use statistical and machine learning techniques to predict whether an issue may arise while traveling.

-The primary source of the data will be exported from raw CSV files by the [Bureau of Transportation](https://transtats.bts.gov/Fields.asp?gnoyr_VQ=FGK), the [Federal Aviation Administration](https://www.asias.faa.gov/apex/f?p=100:1::::::), and [Department of Homeland Security](https://www.dhs.gov/tsa-claims-data).
+The primary source of the data will be exported from raw CSV files by the [Bureau of Transportation](https://transtats.bts.gov/Fields.asp?gnoyr_VQ=FGK), the [Federal Aviation Administration](https://www.asias.faa.gov/apex/f?p=100:1::::::), and the [Department of Homeland Security](https://www.dhs.gov/tsa-claims-data).